kreutz-lab/RTF/README.md

 ```

 ### Low-dimensional representation of RTF parameters of 20 or more time series
-(Currently only possible for time-dependent RTF parameters)
+(Currently only possible for single-dose RTF parameters)
 ```
 data(strasenTimeSeries)
 df.multipleTimeSeries <- strasenTimeSeries[, 1:20]